willgoldby/API-Documentation-for-GetMyWeather-API/README.md

 # How do I make requests to GetMyWeather?

-## To make a request, you will need to supply four values.
+## To make a request, you will need to supply four parameters.

-You will need to supply the following information:
+You will need to supply the following parameters:
  * **ORIGIN**: this must be supplied in latitude and longitude
  * **METERS AWAY FROM ORIGIN**: this must be supplied as a numerical value
- * **TIME**: this must be supplied in the month/day/year format and the time in hr/minute format
+ * **TIME**: this must be supplied in the month/day/year format and the time in hour/minute format
  * **API KEY**: this must be supplied for all requests